jeffreyadams/atlasofliegroups-docs/_sources/tutorial/basic_commands.txt

    null         null_module
    atlas> null

-Note, if you try this on your version of ``atlas`` and it does not work it may be because the readline is not working, since it is by the readline library that command completion is implemented.
-It is reccommended that you get that fixed.
+If this does not work on your version of ``atlas`` it may be that the appropriate ``readline`` library is not installed on your computer: command completion is implemented by ``readline.
+Addressing this problem is worth the effort!

 Another useful unix command is ``ctrl-p`` which helps you find the previous command you typed.
 For example::

    atlas> set y=2